-- There is a dispute over the numerical calculation of the grade; or - The grade assigned appears arbitrary and not indicative of the student's performance.
+There is a dispute over the numerical calculation of the grade, or • The grade assigned appears arbitrary and not indicative of the student's performance.

-Students who question an instructor's personal treatment of the student may discuss the matter with the Chief Student Services Officer as described in the Western Nebraska Community College Student Code of Conduct: Complaint/Grievances.
+Students who question an instructor's personal treatment of the student may discuss the matter with the Chief Student Services Officer as described in the Student Handbook.